ritikasource/PokemonDirectory_HTML/README.md

 # PokemonDirectory_HTML
-Hi ive made a change and removed a line.
+This is a simple pokemon directory with grids, forms and hyperlinks.